 What is passive health monitoring?
 [02:02]

 Passive health monitoring, or opportunistic monitoring, embeds sensors into technologies that a patient uses in everyday life – like smartphones, bath mats, and toilet seats.
 These devices allow for multiple points of data collection and place minimal constraints on the patient’s life.
-Typical remote monitoring technologies require a patient to take responsiblity of the device, adding a contraint into the patient’s normal activity.
+Typical remote monitoring technologies require a patient to take responsibility of the device, adding a constraint into the patient’s normal activity.
 For example, a patient using an Apple Watch is responsible for charging the device and remembering to wear it every day.
 Passive monitoring addresses this challenge.

 What are some of the challenges of passive health monitoring?[04:25]

 Since passive monitoring technologies don’t disrupt the patient’s lifestyle or require any behavioral changes, you need to ensure the sensors will be used consistently.
 This requires identification of devices that the patient naturally uses on a daily basis, which may change based on certain demographics or the patient’s routine.

 How do we ensure high-quality data from opportunistic monitoring?[06:50]